richelbilderbeek/dlip/report/README.md

  * Supervised

 Supervised learning is the machine learning task of inferring a function from labeled training data.
 The program just generates the output and says if this is right or not.
-After this it changes the values
+After this it changes the values like discribed above.

 ### What is a deep neural network?